migom6/mediquick/README.md

 ## Goal

-**The goal** is to find a list of diagnosis from a list of medical symptoms, and also give out proper suggestion for treatments and speacialist for a given medical condition/diagnosis.
+**The goal** is to find a list of diagnosis from a list of medical symptoms, and also give out proper suggestion for treatments and specialist for a given medical condition/diagnosis.

 **This project is an MVP** and is solely made for the purpose of competing for getting selected in hackercamp 2018, innovaccer

-## MedicQuick' Features
+## MedicQuick Features
-MedicQuick is an web app, which is use to suggest users possible treatments from user input information.
+MedicQuick is a web app, which is use to suggest users possible treatments from user input information.

 ![](https://github.com/migom6/mediquick/blob/master/assets/main.png)